Cancer Research UK logo.

 • cisplatin

-You may have a combination of these drugs.
+You might have these drugs together as a combination.
 Or you might have one of these drugs with another chemotherapy drug.

 You have the treatment through a drip into your arm or hand.
 A nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.